quodt/etaui/eta/protocol.rst

 get_metric
 ==========

-The method requires a value of list type with four items.
+The method requires a value of list type at least four items.
 The first two items defines the metric key, the two latter one defines the value.
 The byte order is big-endian.
 The return value of the method is tuple with two items in the form (key, value).